axonivy-market/mailstore-connector/mailstore-connector-product/README.md

 When you are finished handling an Email successfully, you should cal the `handledMessage(boolean)` function, so the iterator will perform the configured action for this Email.
 Not calling this function or calling this function with `false` will leave the Email in the store and it will be delivered in the next run.

+### As a sub-process

+All Email-handling can also be performed calling the provided sub-process `MailStoreConnector.handleMessages` and overriding the process to handle a single Email `MessageHandler.handleMessage`.
+Handling of mails will be marked as successful, when the overridden proces does not throw an error.

 ## Demo